Nizamiye Courts: History

-"In an attempt to clarify the division of judicial competences, an administrative council laid down that religious matters were to be handled by religious courts, and statute matters were to be handled by the Nizamiye courts."
+In an attempt to clarify the division of judicial competences, an administrative council laid down that religious matters were to be handled by religious courts, and statute matters were to be handled by the Nizamiye courts.

-Structure of Nizamiye Courts
+Structure

-The court was based from French models and were European in style.
+The courts were based on French models and were European in style.
 Therefore, they contained a three-tier hierarchal arrangement.
 This system was extended to the local magistrate level with the final promulgation of the Mecelle, a civil code that regulated marriage, divorce, alimony, will, and other matters of personal status.